LooseMarek/Survey/README.md

 ```

 Note: The commands above are running with iPhone 11 but you can use any iOS devices you like.

+### Mocks

+Survey module provides set of simple mocks to help you test your app.

+The mock classes are located in `Mocks` directory and include:

+- `MockAlertController: UIAlertController`
+- `MockSurvey: SurveyProtocol`
+- `MockSurveyDelegate: SurveyDelegate`
+- `MockSurveyHelper: SurveyHelperProtocol`
+- `MockViewController: UIViewController`

 ## Author